Here’s our epic guide for the best things to do in Krabi Thailand – Don’t do the same things everyone else does!

 There are many cakes and sweets AKA kanom in Thai which are definitely worth sampling through the night.
 The sticky rice and mango is to die for!

-The prices here are cheaper than most markets in Krabi.
+The prices here are cheaper than most markets in Krabi town.
 It’s still worth bargaining though, and a smile goes a long way when it comes to that!

 Considering it’s such a small market, it brings in a pretty big, lively crowd which is a testament to its awesomeness.
 It’s a great way to get an insight into life in southern Thailand.

-To get the most out of your night market visit, consider booking in for a guided tour.
+To get the most out of your night market visit, consider booking a guided tour.

 You might think it’s a bit overkill, but having a local with you will allow you to get a way deeper understanding of how the markets work, and you can try some real local food that isn’t just pad thai and satay chicken.